Vacuuming takes a lot of effort, especially if you’re using a bulky upright vacuum. This makes vacuuming a strenuous

 1. Eureka Stylus Cordless Stick and Handheld Vacuum Cleaner

 Our favorite feature of this Eureka vacuum is the LED headlights.
 But there is a lot more to love about it as well.

-You can choose between three vacuuming modes, depending on the flooring you need to clean.
+Depending on the flooring you need to clean, you can choose between three vacuuming modes.
 Use low-speed mode for hardwood floors and high-speed for carpets.

 Another great feature of this model is that it can convert into a handheld.
 It’s easy to detach to clean sofas, curtains, and even inside your car.

 The filters are washable, too.
 Just clean it with water and leave it to dry in the sunlight.
 Plus, it comes with two attachments: a crevice tool and brush.

 Sometimes it’s hard to spot dust bunnies and debris hiding out of sight.
-With the strip of LED headlights on the front of the vacuum, the visibility is great.
+With the strip of LED headlights on the front of the vacuum, the visibility is excellent.

 They light up the ground in front of the vacuum so you can clean dark, shaded spaces.
 This is great for seeing what lurks underneath furniture, such as sofas and beds.

 Swivel Design for Easy Maneuvering

 This vacuum has a unique design that lets you clean those hard-to-reach spots.
-It can swivel and has a low profile head to reach the difficult-to-reach areas for cleaning thereby making sure that no traces of dirt are left.
+It can swivel and has a low-profile head to reach the difficult-to-reach areas for cleaning.
+No traces of dirt are left behind.

 The vacuum can easily move past objects.
 So you won’t have to lift and reposition it if there is furniture in your way.
 You can simply move around it.

 Wall Mount for Storage

-The Eureka stick is very easy to store.
+The Eureka stick is straightforward to store.
 You attach the screws to the wall and insert them into the included mount.
 Then, you can hang up the device neatly.

 This will save you cupboard space and keep the vacuum within easy reach whenever you need it.

 Not all cordless vacs have great runtime, but this one certainly does.
 The lithium-ion battery will keep going for an impressive 30 to 45 minutes.

 A full recharge takes several hours to complete.
 There’s an LED indicator to let you know when it’s done.

 |Runtime||Up to 45 minutes|